 As you taste through a line-up of beautiful wines in these intimate surrounds, watched over by portraits of Henschke forebears, you will feel very connected to the six generations of family who have contributed to the success of Henschke.

 Henschke boasts an extensive range, with a focus on ultra-premium, single-vineyard and small parcel wines, beautifully handcrafted by fifth-generation Stephen and Prue Henschke, from sustainably grown vineyards using organic and biodynamic practices in the Eden Valley, Barossa Valley and Adelaide Hills.
 These wines are available for purchase at the Henschke Cellar Door and a selection are available for tasting.
-Tastings of Henschke Hill of Grace are reserved for the VIP Tour and Tasting only.
+Tastings of Henschke Hill of Grace are reserved for the Hill of Grace Experience only.

 Find us on Google Maps